Updated January 20, 2022.

 - Appropriate cleaning of shared spaces and objects.

 More information about COVID-19 variants is available from CDC.

-Vaccines are our best defense against COVID-19.
-Schools are encouraged to educate their communities about the safety and efficacy of COVID-19 vaccines and why they are so important for us to return to the Colorado we love.
+Vaccines are our best defense against COVID-19 and many other diseases.
+Schools are encouraged to educate their communities about the safety and efficacy of COVID-19 vaccines.

 CDPHE has developed many vaccination resources to support this effort and added information about COVID-19 vaccines to our online vaccine education module.

 CDPHE is prepared to support schools who wish to host a vaccination event for their students, faculty, and staff.
 For more information or to request event support, see the Event Based Vaccination Request Form.

 Additional resource are available, including testimonials, talking points, social media graphics, and more, to help schools communicate effectively with their communities about the safety and effectiveness of the COVID-19 vaccines:

 The CDC and the American Academy of Pediatrics (AAP) have additional resources about the COVID-19 vaccines: